btschwertfeger/kraken-infinity-grid/doc/getting-started.rst

 Running via Docker Compose
 --------------------------

-This repository of the `kraken-infinity-grid`_ contains a ``docker-compose.yaml`` file that can be used to run the algorithm using Docker Compose.
-The ``docker-compose.yaml`` also provides a default configuration for the PostgreSQL database.
+The repository of the `kraken-infinity-grid`_ contains a ``docker-compose.yaml`` file that can be used to run the algorithm using Docker Compose.
+This file also provides a default configuration for the PostgreSQL database.
 To run the algorithm, follow these steps:

 1. Clone the repository: